How to Use Stop Losses Effectively When Trading Cryptocurrency

 - Can I set stops using an exchange?
 You need an app to set trailing stops in most cases, as no major crypto exchanges allow you to set trailing stops.
 In fact, in some cases, you can’t even set a regular stop loss via an exchange and will have to use an app.
 One example of an app that lets you set stops and trailing stops is Cryptohopper.

 - Where should I place my stop?
 Where you should place your stop differs depending on a few factors.
 It differs depending on your risk tolerance (how much you are willing to lose).
 It differs depending on what asset you are trading (the more volatile the asset, the looser your stop needs to be to avoid being “stopped out”… so one might user tighter stops on BTC than on an altcoin with a lower market cap for example).
-It differs depending on the chart (in the example above I drew green lines under the recent price action, I like to place my stops under the recent price action, because recent price action tends to act as a support for example).
+It differs depending on the chart (in the example above I defined a range and placed stops under that, I like to place my stops under the recent price action, because recent price action tends to act as support).
 It differs depending on if you are entering or exiting a position and what conditions you are entering or exiting under (if you think you have a perfect entry, you can use a tight stop; if you are exiting after an epic run, you might use a tight stop as well… meanwhile, if you are entering a long term position, you might use a very loose stop and add to your position where you might otherwise place a stop loss).

 - What percentage should I use for a stop?
 The answer to this is complex, because the best place to put a stop is going to be dependent on the chart and the asset… however, the right amount of your bankroll to risk is dependent on some basic rules of risk management.
 So we have two conflicting things to deal with here.
 Good risk management might look like this: use 1% of your bankroll (the amount you have set aside for crypto) to open a position, and set your stop 2% below the current price.
 With that said, as noted elsewhere on this page, that stop might be too tight for the asset you are trading based off the current chart.
 To make sure you don’t risk too much, you can decrease the size of your position and loosen your stop.
 Ultimately, I think you are always better off placing your stop based on the chart and the asset, and reducing your position size to ensure you are taking on a reasonable risk (rather than vice versa).